 The audio for the lesson is available at the bottom of the screen under the blue button.

-In the previous lessons we’ve already covered more than a half of the Russian alphabet: the vowels А, О, У, Э, Ы, Я, Ё, Ю, Е, И, and 13 consonants.
-Today we’ll learn another 8 of the Russian consonants.
+During the course of the previous lessons we have covered more than a half of the Russian alphabet: the vowels А, О, У, Э, Ы, Я, Ё, Ю, Е, И, and 13 consonants.
+Today we will learn another 8 of the Russian consonants.

-For these consonants, unlike for the ones from the previous lesson, is not important if they are voiced or voicless.
-As you’ll see in one of the following lessons, it does not affect the pronunciation.
-So just learn them as they are:
+For these consonants, unlike the ones from the previous lesson, it is not important whether they are voiced or voicless as it does not affect the pronunciation.
+So let’s just learn them as they are:

 Й й [î] (also called “и краткая” which means i short; like ‘y’ in ‘boy’)